 My name is Dr. Karen Villa.
 I am a developmental neural psychologist who works with children and families.
 My focus is on providing learning characteristic evaluations and working with children who are showing anxiety, attention, and concentration disorders.

-I’m a proponent of the Lumen Ecclesiae Press’ Virtue Program because it gives children a way to structure their thinking about what their goals are.
-It also helps them to develop the ability to reflect and calm their mind so that they are more receptive to the learning they receive throughout their school day.
+I’m a proponent of the Lumen Ecclesiae Press’ Virtue Program because it gives children a way to structure their thinking of what their goals are and also helps them develop the ability to reflect and calm their mind so that they are more receptive to the learning they receive throughout their school day.

 Over 20 years ago, our field evolved and there was interdisciplinary work that arrived at this concept of neural plasticity.
 What neural plasticity means is that the brain has the ability to wire and re-wire itself across the lifespan, but this ability is greatest when a child is young.
-Because the brain has this neural plasticity, much of the brain structures develop entirely outside of the womb, postnatally, and in the context of a child’s family relationships, their school relationships, and the everyday experiences that they have.
-The basic idea is that experience is the architect of the mind; our experiences shape our neural circuitry so that a child, as they grow and develop, operates from a more integrated perspective where they are open to receive information from their environment and interact with their environment in a more calm way.
+Because of this, much of the brain structures develop entirely outside of the womb, post-natally, and in the context of a child’s family relationships, their school relationships, and the everyday experiences that they have.
+The basic idea is that experience is the architect of the mind; our experiences shape our neural circuitry so that a child, as they grow and develop, operates from a more integrated perspective where they are open to receive information from their environment and interact with their environment in a calmer way.

 Besides neural plasticity, we also look at whether a child is well-integrated.
-Well-integrated means that the different parts of their mind all work well together so that there is an easy flow of information into and out of the mind.
 You can imagine a child who is well-integrated is going to be better at learning.
 They are going to be better at receiving information throughout their day, and they are going to be better at having good output – like being good at doing their homework and participating in class.
-When children are not well-integrated, they can take one of two paths.
-One is rigidity where you see overly rigid behavior (with an obsessive-compulsive disorder, for instance, they are doing the same thing repetitively and they do not show mental flexibility).
-The other path that they can take when there is a failure to integrate is chaos.
+When children are not well-integrated, they can take one of two paths: 1) rigidity where you see overly rigid behavior and 2) chaos.
 This is a path you might see with a disorganized mind or with attention and concentration problems.
-We find in the mental health field that literally every diagnosis we make can be attributed to one of those two failures in integration: rigidity or chaos.
+We find in the mental health field that literally every diagnosis we make can be attributed to one of those two failures in integration.

-One of the things the Virtue Program does (besides identifying things for children to strive towards as far as their character development) is this practice of what we call time-in that develops something called mindsight.
+One of the things the Virtue Program does is this practice of what we call “time-in” that develops something called hindsight.

 Mindsight is when a child’s brain develops enough to enter abstract thinking so that they can reflect back on their own behavior.
 When a child can do that, they are better able to focus their attention in the classroom.
 They have a better sense of themselves, what they are learning, and what those around them are doing.
 This is a really important concept, and the focus on Virtue is one that gives children the ability to reflect on what is going on in their internal world and strengthen the skill of mindsight.

-One time this time-in happens for children in the Virtue Program is when they are in the sanctuary doing the Lectio Divina reflective journal.
+An example of “time-in” in the Virtue Program happens when they are in the sanctuary doing the Lectio Divina reflective journal.
 In my estimation, this helps to fulfill the second commandment where we are to love our neighbor as ourselves.
 It is the brain’s way of being able to think about self and others.
 This has so much to do with the social and emotional intelligence that contributes to a child’s well-being as they move through their adolescent years and into their young adulthood.

-When a child uses their mind to reflect on their inner world and to come into a relationship with Christ, it calms their spirit and helps them to focus attention and concentration.
-This, in turn, allows them to build foundations of social and emotional intelligence that both enhance their academic achievement and build the prefrontal skills that support a healthy mind.
+When a child uses his/her mind to reflect on his/her inner world and to come into a relationship with Christ, it calms his/her spirit and helps him/her to focus attention and concentration.
+This, in turn, allows him/her to build foundations of social and emotional intelligence that both enhance his/her academic achievement and build the prefrontal skills that support a healthy mind.

-The time-in approaches developed by Lumen Ecclesiae Press’ Virtue Program really catalyzes this capacity for focusing attention, concentration, and strengthening the mind.
+The “time-in” approaches developed by Lumen Ecclesiae Press’ Virtue Program really catalyze this capacity for focusing attention, concentration, and strengthening the mind.
 This leads to increased learning, resilience, character development, and empathy.
 Through this work, children are better equipped to develop the kindness, compassion, and virtue that they need to be disciples in the world.